 The core function of the CMS are often classified as, indexing, search and retrieval, formatting, revision and storing, publishing.

-- Formatting features help to format the content using WYSIWYG editor that turn the document into HTML, PHP and PDF files based on the requirements.
+- Formatting features help to format the content using WYSIWYG editor that turns the document into HTML, PHP and PDF files based on the requirements.

 - Revision control allows you to edit, modify and update the information anytime you wish.
 It also tracks the changes made to the files.